miruml/docs/api/models/client/docs/CreateRegistrySourceArtifactImagesInner.md

 ### NewCreateRegistrySourceArtifactImagesInner

-`func NewCreateRegistrySourceArtifactImagesInner(digest string, tag string, ) *CreateRegistrySourceArtifactImagesInner`
+`func NewCreateRegistrySourceArtifactImagesInner(repositoryId string, digest string, tag string, ) *CreateRegistrySourceArtifactImagesInner`

 NewCreateRegistrySourceArtifactImagesInner instantiates a new CreateRegistrySourceArtifactImagesInner object This constructor will assign default values to properties that have it defined,